 - long-term arrangement, such as an ongoing contract that only ends when one party ends the contract for any reason set out under your agreement.

 An ongoing referral agreement is unlikely to have an exclusivity clause or a quota for a minimum number of referrals.
-The arrangement is flexible, especially for businesses who are looking for a reliable source of customer acquisition.
+The arrangement is flexible, especially for businesses that are looking for a reliable source of customer acquisition.
+On the other hand, a short-term agreement may be suitable if you partner with a business to promote a time-sensitive event.

 4. Referral Fees

 You should set out the exact method for calculating referral fees in the agreement.
+For example, if Party A refers a lead to Party B (which later converts into a customer), then Party A may receive a flat fee from Party B.

 5. Referral Process

-Set out how you would like the referral to occur.
+It is critical to document how you would like the referral to occur.
 It can be as simple as one party providing the other party with details of the referral via email.
 However, you may want an online referral process where customers opt into the referral.

-You may include details on how you will measure the efficacy of the referral process.
-Will you only accept leads that match your desired customer persona?
-How will you measure the return on investment of a customer referral over time?
-Establish a minimum performance standard so that you do not waste time or money receiving referrals that are not a good fit for your business.
+Establish a minimum performance standard so you do not waste time or money receiving referrals that are not a good fit for your business.

 6. Intellectual Property